Mechanism Shift During Post-training from Autoregressive to Masked Diffusion Language Models: Experimental Details and Additional Results

 \paragraph{Computational Resources} All experiments were conducted on NVIDIA A6000 GPUs.
 Circuit extraction and analysis required less than 10 GPU-hours per model.
 No additional pre-training was performed.

-\paragraph{Implementation Details} Our experiments use HuggingFace Transformers for model loading and inference.
-Circuit discovery is implemented using Edge Attribution Patching with Integrated Gradients (EAP-IG), where we select the top 1,000 edges(corresponding to a faithfulness score of 0.6) ranked by attribution scores as a trade-off between sparsity and attribution coverage.
-Empirically, smaller thresholds lead to unstable circuit structures, while larger thresholds rapidly approach the full graph without improving interpretability.
-The choice of 1,000 edges lies in a stable regime where circuit topology and component rankings remain consistent.
+\paragraph{Implementation Details} We use HuggingFace Transformers for model loading and inference.
+Circuit discovery is implemented with Edge Attribution Patching with Integrated Gradients (EAP-IG).
+We select the top 1,000 edges, corresponding to a faithfulness score of 0.6, as a trade-off between sparsity, attribution coverage, and graph connectivity.
+In practice, reducing the threshold below 1,000 leads to fragmented circuits: we observe that at 800 edges, the discovered subgraph no longer preserves end-to-end connectivity.
+By contrast, increasing the threshold yields graphs that more closely approach the full computation graph without providing additional interpretive benefit.
+The choice of 1,000 edges therefore lies in a stable regime where circuit topology, connectivity, and component rankings remain consistent.

 Attribution scores are then aggregated at the component level to identify the Top-K components.
-We set $K=100$, corresponding to the smallest value for which the selected components form a well-connected circuit, ensuring that the resulting subgraph remains interpretable while preserving end-to-end connectivity.
-Logit lens projections follow the standard unembedding-based formulation.
-All other parameters follow default settings from the respective libraries.
+We set $K=100$, the smallest value for which the selected components form a well-connected and interpretable subgraph while preserving end-to-end connectivity.
+Importantly, these top 100 components account for more than 65\% of the total attribution mass, indicating that a relatively small subset of components captures most of the task-relevant computation.
+Logit-lens projections follow the standard unembedding-based formulation.
+All other parameters use default library settings.

 \paragraph{Licenses and Terms of Use} All pretrained models and tools used in this work are publicly released research artifacts.
-We use them solely for research and analysis purposes, in accordance with their respective licenses, and do not redistribute any models or derived data.
+We use them solely for research and analysis in accordance with their respective licenses, and do not redistribute any models or derived data.